 The between sectoral analysis is based on standard techniques of convergence/divergence of productive structures.
 We find very weak support for the proposition that the euro has induced a reallocation of activities between sectors.
 Specifically, Krugman dissimilarity indices show that intersectoral reallocation in the post-euro era has been almost nil for most of the EA countries and modest for the rest.
-Although a finer sectoral classification might give a somewhat different picture, we think it is plausible that a substantial process of reallocation should be visible even using the 22 two-digit manufacturing sectors of the NACE rev. 3 classification system.2
+Although a finer sectoral classification might give a somewhat different picture, we think it is plausible that a substantial process of reallocation should be visible even using the 22 two-digit manufacturing sectors of the NACE rev. 3 classification system.3

 We then move on to consider whether there is evidence of within sectoral reallocation.
 Ideally, one would like to test this hypothesis directly with firm-level data.
 Unfortunately, such data are not available at the cross-country level.
 Our analysis is therefore based on sectoral data and on indirect measures of restructuring, in particular productivity growth.
 We follow the approach introduced by Rajan & Zingales (1998).
 We rank countries by how heavily they relied on devaluations, considering both nominal and real devaluation vis-a-vis the DM over the 1980-98 period.
 We classify sectors according to how important devaluations were for competitiveness using a series of indicators of the sectoral skill content, with the idea that low skill content implies more price competition.
 An alternative ranking is to look directly at the importance of emerging economies in world trade in each sector.
-The variable we track is China's export share.
-The interaction between the country-level devaluation measure and the sectoral skill content measure constitutes the indicator of how much a country-sector should have been affected by the euro.